 Learning Can Be Fun: How to Learn a Language Playing Video Games

 Have you ever wondered what the most effective way to learn a new language is?
-There are several, and certainly, Pimsleur’s language programs are top among them.
-But it turns out that video games can also be an effective tool for learning a language quickly.
+There are several, and Pimsleur’s language programs are at the top of the list.
+But it turns out that video games can also be an effective tool for quickly learning a language.

 That could be you, too.
 Studies have also shown that we spend an average of 5 to 6.5 hours a week playing video games.
 They’re one of the most popular leisure activities in the world, especially among adults, with more than two billion users worldwide.

-If this is such a popular tool, why not use the time spent gaming for improving or learning a new language?
+If this is such a popular tool, why not use the time spent gaming to improve or learn a new language?

 Level 1: Why Playing Video Games is an Effective Way to Learn a Language

 Here are just a few ways video games can be an extremely helpful language-learning tool:

 Neuroscience studies show that learning happens more quickly when it is done in context.
 That’s partly why it’s so difficult to remember random words you learn in a textbook; they don’t mean much to you.